yakworks/gorm-rest-api/docs/index.md

 - [ ] Near zero configuration to expose [Swagger] documented resources (the Gorm domains)
 - [ ]  Rely on the domain's contraints as much as possible for configurations and docs.
-- [ ]  Out of the box CRUD Controller modified from Grails [@Resource annotation and RestfulController](http://docs.grails.org/latest/guide/REST.html#domainResources) that can delegate to transactional Services (DAOs Repositories, Data Services) flavored services based on naming convention or configuration.
-Uses the [DAO] plugin by deafault for this.
+- [ ]  Out of the box CRUD Controller modified from Grails [@Resource annotation and RestfulController] that can delegate to transactional Services (Repositories, Data Services) flavored services based on naming convention or configuration.
+Uses the [gorm-tools] plugin by deafault for this.
 - [ ]  Custom schema selects for retruned JSON fields that can be confiugured at runtime by a customer (does not require recompiling views)
 - [ ]  Consistent documented use of HTTP status codes and headers
 - [ ]  Uses [cache-headers](https://github.com/grails-plugins/cache-headers) for faster loading
-- [ ]  Use [Services/DAO/Repository] pattern by defualt to keep the CRUD code in its own transactional service
+- [ ]  Use [Repository] pattern by defualt to keep the CRUD code in its own transactional service
 - [ ]  Ability to 'query by POST' (to allow query criteria to be provided within the request body)
 - [ ]  Intelligent defaults for security plugin with OATH and JWT.
 - [ ]  Tools to ease GEB functional tests with Spock
 - [ ]  Extensive regression tests

+[@Resource annotation and RestfulController]: http://docs.grails.org/latest/guide/REST.html#domainResources

 ## Install